 Valle de Guadalupe, the Tuscany of Mexico

-Coined “the Tuscany of Mexico,” the Guadalupe Valley is known for its boutique artisan wineries, farm-to-table campestre-style restaurants, and romantic bed-and-breakfast accommodations.
-But don’t be fooled by comparisons to Napa Valley—the Valle’s artisan movement features a rustic charm forged from the rugged surrounding desert landscape for which Baja California is best known.
-As there are only three paved roads, you’ll spend most of your time exploring the Valley via a patchwork quilt of bumpy dirt roads.
+Coined “the Tuscany of Mexico,” the Guadalupe Valley is well known for its boutique artisan wineries, farm-to-table campestre-style restaurants, and romantic bed-and-breakfast accommodations.
+But don’t be fooled by comparisons to Napa Valley—the Valle’s artisan wine and culinary movements feature a rustic charm forged from the rugged surrounding desert landscape for which Baja California is best known.
+As there are only a few paved roads, you’ll spend most of your time exploring the Valley via a patchwork quilt of unmarked and bumpy dirt roads.
 After all, the Valle is an agricultural zone, so you shouldn’t be surprised when a herd of grazing goats strays across the road, or you are slowed to a snail’s pace by a farm tractor making its way between vineyards.

-Baja Test Kitchen curates this uniquely Mexican culinary movement, and is one of only a few American companies offering same-day and multi-day culinary tours to the Region.
-Our culinary wine tours to the Guadalupe Valley, which originate in San Diego or from the Port of Ensenada for cruise ship passengers, typically visit two or three boutique wineries in a day, and include a multi-course gourmet lunch, but can be adapted to suit your interests and tastes.
-We look forward to having you on tour with us soon!
+Baja Test Kitchen curates this uniquely Mexican culinary movement, and is one of only a few US-based companies offering same-day and multi-day culinary tours to the Region.
+Our culinary wine tours to the Guadalupe Valley, which originate in San Diego or from the Port of Ensenada for cruise ship passengers, typically visit two or three boutique wineries in a day, and include a curated multi-course gourmet lunch overlooking the vineyards, but can be adapted to suit your interests and tastes.
+We look forward to having you on tour with us soon...
 Buen Provecho!